plal99/Google-Meet-Bot/README.md

 ### Notification
 This app has many notification architechtures present
-- Whatsapp (twilio sandbox) : It will notify everything by whatsapp.
+- **_Whatsapp_** (twilio sandbox) : It will notify everything by whatsapp.
 You need to have account in twilio and register.
 It costs about 0.0085$ for 1 message and you'll get 15$ when signing up.
-If you are a college student then you will have a college mail and then you can resuter for github pro for free and get 50$ in twilio.
+If you are a college student then you will have a college mail and then you can register github pro for free and get 50$ in twilio.
-- Discord : I created a channel for me and took the discord webhook.
+- **_Discord_** : I created a channel for me and took the discord webhook.
 It is free and i'll get all notifications in it
-- Telegram : I created a bot and notifications come in the for of messages from that bot
+- **_Telegram_** : I created a bot and notifications come in the for of messages from that bot
-- Notify-run : It send you push notifications to browser
+- **_Notify-run_** : It send you push notifications to browser